(Last Updated On: July 31, 2017)

 Almost every section of the Colorado Trail has great mountain biking.
-The section traversing the flanks of Mount Princeton is a quick section that I sometimes do on the way to or from Denver.
+The Mount Princeton section of the Colorado Trail traverses the flanks of the Collegiate fourteener and is a quick section that I sometimes do on the way to or from Denver.
 While I describe it as a loop with the flat roads in the Arkansas valley, this trail would probably work as an out and back as well, although the first section would have some hike-a-bike going up from Cottonwood Creek.

 Brittany and I started just off of Cottonwood pass road, and headed out towards the south end of the trail near the Frontier Ranch.

 The leaves are getting close to peak color: